boone-studios/laravel-surrealdb/CONTRIBUTING.md

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - Your patch will not be accepted if it does not have tests.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.